dengking/programming-language/docs/C++/Programming-paradigm/Generic-programming/Custom-static-polymorphism-idioms/SFINAE-based/Helper-functions/std-enable_if/Eli-Bendersky-thegreenplace-SFINAE-and-enable_if/index.md

 ## Uses of `enable_if`

 `enable_if` is an extremely useful tool.
 There are hundreds of references to it in the C++11 standard template library.
 It's so useful because it's a key part in using *type traits*, a way to restrict templates to types that have certain properties.
-Without `enable_if`, templates are a rather blunt "catch-all" tool.
+Without `enable_if`, templates are a rather blunt(迟钝的) "catch-all" tool.
 If we define a function with a template argument, this function will be invoked on all possible types.
 Type traits and `enable_if` let us create different functions that act on different kinds of types, while still remaining generic [[3\]](https://eli.thegreenplace.net/2014/sfinae-and-enable_if/#id7).

 One usage example I like is the two-argument constructor of `std::vector`: